 Herb and Garlic Yeast Rolls are a soft but slightly chewy dinner roll full of garlic and herbs.
 Your house will smell like a chic little Parisian cafe as they bake.

-This recipe is written for dough to be mixed and kneaded in a bread machine, shaped by hand, then baked in a conventional oven.
 No worries if you don’t have a bread machine, make them by hand or use a stand mixer.

 One year my mom invited the preacher and his family to join us for Thanksgiving dinner.
 They were from Texas with no family nearby.

 A break from tradition:

 My mother decided we would have Chop Suey instead of the traditional turkey.
 At the time, my 12 yr. old self was only thinking how much I would miss our usual mashed potatoes and homemade noodles.
 I can only imagine how surprised Mr. and Mrs. Preacher were when they showed up to celebrate with us that day.